braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/mobile_integrations.md

 ### Radius

 The radius of the geofence in meters, measured from the geographic center.
-We recommend setting a minimum radius of 100 meters for all geofences.
+We recommend setting a minimum radius of 200 meters for all geofences.

 ### Cooldown

-Users receive geofence triggered notifications after performing enter or exit transitions on individual geofences.
-After a transition occurs, there is a pre-defined period of time during which that user may not perform the same transition on that individual geofence again.
-This period of time is called the "cooldown" and is pre-defined by Braze.
+Users receive geofence-triggered notifications after performing enter or exit transitions on individual geofences.
+After a transition occurs, there is a pre-defined time during which that user may not perform the same transition on that individual geofence again.
+This time is called the "cooldown" and is pre-defined by Braze.
 Its main purpose is to prevent unnecessary network requests.

 ### Technology partners